pablopunk/chronocube/README.md

 # Chronocube

-*Simple app to time your Rubik's Cube solves.*
+*A simple and beautiful way to manage your Rubik's cube solves*

 ***